 The Layers of the Epidermis

-Basal or cell division layer- this is the layer where the cells undergo division to travel to renew and replenish the upper layers.
-This is the bottom most layer of the Epidermis.
+Basal or cell division layer - this is the layer where the cells undergo division to travel to renew and replenish the upper layers.
+This is the bottom layer of the Epidermis.

 The primary cells in the dermis are fibroblasts.
 Fibroblasts are very important in overall skin health.
 The dermis contains capillaries which supply oxygen and nourishment to the skin and lymph nodes which are depots for immune system cells which help fight infections from entering the body.

-The dermis houses sebaceous and sweat glands, hair follicles, a small number of nerve and muscle cells.
+The dermis houses sebaceous and sweat glands, hair follicles, a small number of nerves and muscle cells.
 The sebaceous glands located around the hair follicles lubricate the skin with an oil substance called sebum.
-Sebum lubricates and water proofs the skin and hair.
+Sebum lubricates and water-proofs the skin and hair.
 As we age we produce less sebum making the skin prone to drying and wrinkling.
-On the other hand over production of Sebum as with adolescents contributes to acne and is commonly seen on teenagers.
+On the other hand, over-production of Sebum contributes to acne and is commonly seen on teenagers.

 The dermis is responsible for the structural integrity, the elasticity and resilience of the skin.
 This layer is where we get our wrinkles from.
 The only way wrinkle creams will work is if they reach this layer of the skin.

 Lastly we have the Subcutaneous layer of the skin.
 This is the innermost layer of skin and is made up mostly of fatty tissue.
 The subcutaneous layer is made up of mostly fat cells.
 This layer serves as a shock absorber and heat insulator due to the fat cells and tissue.